ibm-cloud-docs/CDN/faqs.md

 {: faq}
 {: support}

-For HTTP and SAN Certificate-based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.
+For HTTP and SAN certificate-based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.

-For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed because you access the website through `https://<CNAME>`.
+For Wildcard certificate-based HTTPS CDN, this DNS update is not needed because you access the website through `https://<CNAME>`.
 You can refresh your CDN status by clicking **Get status** from the menu of your CDN instance.

 It can take up to 15 - 30 minutes for the update to take effect.
 Check with your DNS provider to obtain an accurate time estimate.
 {:note}